March 1, 2023

 The Biological Factor

 The biological factor refers to various organisms that live in the water.
 Most people may think of harmful bacteria and viruses, but it doesn’t stop there.
 There are also protozoa, algae, and coliform organisms.
+Over time, the inside of the water heater tank can accumulate various forms of buildup, such as rust, sediment, and bacteria.
+This buildup can leach into the water supply and lead to discoloration, bad taste, or foul odors.

 Bacteria are arguably one of the most important variables to control in residential water.
 The pipes serving your home must maintain a certain pressure to reduce the risk of bacterial proliferation.
 This is why you may receive a boil-water notice if the pressure in your municipal system drops for some reason.
 Bacteria are responsible for several waterborne diseases, including the following.